A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Monte Carlo experiments

 The other factors of the experiments are as follows.
-Four different copulas were considered: Clayton copulas with parameter value 1 and 4, respectively, and Gumbel--Hougaard copulas with parameter value 1.5 and 3, respectively.
-The lower (resp.\ higher) parameter values correspond to a Kendall's tau of 1/3 (resp.\ 2/3), that is, to mild (resp.\ strong) dependence.
-Notice that the Clayton copula is lower-tail dependent while the Gumbel--Hougaard is upper-tail dependent \citep[see e.g.][Chapter 5]{McNFreEmb05}.
+Four different copulas were considered: Clayton copulas with parameter values 1 and 4, respectively, and Gumbel--Hougaard copulas with parameter value 1.5 and 3, respectively.
+The lower (resp., higher) parameter values correspond to a Kendall's tau of $1/3$ (resp., $2/3$), that is, to mild (resp., strong) dependence.
+Notice that the Clayton copula is lower-tail dependent while the Gumbel--Hougaard is upper-tail dependent (see, e.g., McNeil, Frey and Embrechts \cite{McNFreEmb05}, Chapter~5).
 The values 100, 200 and 400 were considered for $n$.

-We report the results of the experiments very partially (additional results are available in the supplementary material) and when based on the estimators of the partial derivatives given in~\eqref{eq:pdest_RS}.
-Figure~\ref{fig:mse} displays the empirical MSE of the estimator $S_n^{(\ip{pM}:M)}$ of the quantile of order $p=0.95$ of $S_n$ versus the bandwidth parameter $\ell_n$ for the different choices of $\kappa$/$\varphi$ mentioned in Section~\ref{sec:gen_mult}.
-The top (resp.\ middle, bottom) line of graphs was obtained from datasets generated under the NAR (resp.\ EXPAR, GARCH) scenario with $C$ being the Gumbel--Hougaard copula with parameter value~1.5.
-The line segments in the lower-right corners of the graphs correspond to the empirical MSEs of the estimator $S_n^{(\ip{0.95M}:M)}$ based on the estimated bandwidth $\hat \ell_n^{opt}$ computed as explained in Section~\ref{sec:band}.
+We report the results of the experiments very partially (additional results are available in the supplementary material, see B\"ucher and Kojadinovic \cite {BucKoj14}) and when based on the estimators of the partial derivatives given in~(\ref{eqpdestRS}).
+Figure~\ref{figmse} displays the empirical MSE of the estimator $S_n^{(\lfloor pM \rfloor: M)}$ of the quantile of order $p=0.95$ of $S_n$ versus the bandwidth parameter $\ell_n$ for the different choices of $\kappa/\varphi$ mentioned in Section~\ref{secgenmult}.
+The top (resp., middle, bottom) line of graphs was obtained from datasets generated under the NAR (resp., EXPAR, GARCH) scenario with $C$ being the Gumbel--Hougaard copula with parameter value~1.5.
+The line segments in the lower-right corners of the graphs correspond to the empirical MSEs of the estimator $S_n^{(\lfloor0.95M \rfloor: M)}$ based on the estimated bandwidth $\hat\ell_n^{\mathrm{opt}}$ computed as explained in Section~\ref{secband}.
 The line styles of the segments correspond to the choice of $\varphi$.
 The results for the AR1 scenario being very similar to those for the NAR scenario are not reported.
-Similar looking graphs were obtained for the other three copulas used in the simulations and when replacing the Cram\'er--von Mises statistics by the Kolmogorov--Smirnov statistics defined in~\eqref{eq:Tn}.
+Similar looking graphs were obtained for the other three copulas used in the simulations and when replacing the Cram\'er--von Mises statistics by the Kolmogorov--Smirnov statistics defined in~(\ref{eqTn}).
 In a related manner, the shapes of the graphs were not too much affected by the value $p$ of the quantile order: the empirical MSEs were smaller for $p < 0.95$ and higher for $p=0.99$.
-Figures analogue to Figure~\ref{fig:mse} for other values of $p$ and/or for the Kolmogorov--Smirnov statistic $T_n$ can actually be found in Section~\ref{add_sim} of the supplementary material.
+Figures analogue to Figure~\ref{figmse} for other values of $p$ and/or for the Kolmogorov--Smirnov statistic $T_n$ can actually be found in Section~G of the supplementary material (B\"ucher and Kojadinovic \cite{BucKoj14}).